Bangladesh: What's behind the spike in journalist killings? – DW – 11/14/2024

 Bangladesh currently ranks 165 out of 180 in the World Press Freedom Index, the country's lowest ranking ever.

-And press freedom hasn't improved even after the takeover of power by the interim administration led by Nobel laureate Muhammad Yunus.
+And press freedom hasn't improved since the interim administration led by Nobel laureate Muhammad Yunuscame to power.

-Many legal cases were filed against journalists accused of aiding and abetting the Hasina government's crackdown on anti-government demonstrators.
+Many legal cases have been filed against journalists accused of aiding and abetting the Hasina government's crackdown on anti-government demonstrators.
 Critics say the cases are not evidence-based and could set a bad precedent.

 The caretaker government also recently revoked press accreditations for 167 journalists.